apache/shenyu/README.md

 # Plugin

- Whenever a request comes in, Soul executes all open plugins through the chain of responsibility.
+ Whenever a request comes in, Soul will execute it by all enabled plugins through the chain of responsibility.

  As the heart of Soul, plugins are extensible and hot-pluggable.